This page was reviewed under our medical and editorial policy by

 This page was updated on April 21, 2022.

 Peripheral neuropathy is a common neurological side effect of cancer and its treatment, especially chemotherapy and other anti-cancer drugs.
-The condition often causes numbness, particularly in the extremities.
+Because this condition results from peripheral nerve damage, it often causes numbness and other symptoms, particularly in the extremities.

-Several supportive care therapies target extremity numbness and related complications to improve quality of life and help patients avoid treatment delays or interruptions.
+Several supportive care therapies target peripheral neuropathy, extremity numbness and related complications to improve quality of life and help patients avoid treatment delays or interruptions.

 Learn more about oncology rehabilitation

 Pain management physicians may recommend over-the-counter medications for mild pain-related numbness, while more severe neuropathic pain may require prescribed painkillers and/or topical treatments.
 Nerve blocks or implanted pain pumps may also help address the underlying issues that cause numbness.
-The trained doctors who staff the pain management team at CTCA® work with other supportive care clinicians to develop a detailed treatment plan personalized for each patient.
+In many cancer specialty hospitals, the care team works with other supportive care clinicians to develop a detailed treatment plan personalized for each patient.